ronnyfriedland/Knowledgebase-2.0/README.md

 - delete operations only permitted to role ADMIN
 - add possibility to redirect to a certain page after saving document - used to redirect to file list view after saving directory document
 - fix *nix startup script
-- provide Docker container (profile/task 'docker')
+- provide Docker container in Maven build (profile 'docker')

 ### v0.9.0